Sunday, 30 November 2025

 "I thought we really pushed it" – Fred Lincoln's strangely unnoticed commentary track line

 A commentary track for The Last House on the Left featuring the three actors of the male gang members – David Hess, Marc Sheffler and Fred Lincoln – appeared more than twenty years ago, I believe for the Region 2 Anchor Bay release of the DVD.
 It's a notable track, both for its content and for how little that content has been examined by DVD and Blu-ray reviewers.
-I will be returning to that point in the future, but for now here's an example of what is on that track.

 First, some background.
 About twenty minutes into the film, we see the drugged, bound and gagged Mari being kidnapped.
-She is carried over the shoulder of Krug, who runs to the waiting Cadillac and places her into the car's spacious trunk (boot if you're British like me!) to join the already confined Phyllis.
+She is carried over the shoulder of Krug, who runs to the waiting Cadillac and places her into the car's spacious trunk (boot if you're British like me) to join the already confined Phyllis.
 Krug does this reasonably carefully, after Sadie tells him not to hurt them.
 The trunk is closed, then the gang get quickly into the car and drive off towards the woods.

 Sandra Peabody remembered that scene as part of her interview with Szulkin (p60) and had this to say about it: